-Get a prescription for a topical
+Get a Prescription for a Topical

 If your fungal acne is stubborn—as many cases can be—a prescription-strength treatment may be needed.
 Rabach notes that she'll often prescribe "an antifungal cream, like Ketoconazole 2%, twice a day, for two to three weeks to help reduce the yeast on the skin, leading to a significant reduction in the lesions present."

 We know that exfoliating can get rid of dead skin cells, but how does this fare with those prone to fungal acne?
-Turns out dead skin cells, excess dirt, and oil can all contribute to the increase of yeast growth.
+Turns out dead skin cells, excess dirt, and oil might all contribute to the increase of yeast growth.
 Use a body exfoliator regularly (and especially post-workout) to lessen the chance of getting fungal acne.

 A body wipe-down after a workout session is both refreshing and helpful in fending off breakouts.
 Keep a stash of body wipes in your gym bag to encourage a habitual routine of wiping away sweat and oil, at least until you can get to a shower.
-Salicylic acid wipes, in particular, can help reduce the potential of clogged pores and are ideal for acne-prone, sensitive skin types.
+Salicylic acid wipes, in particular, may help reduce the potential of clogged pores and are ideal for acne-prone, sensitive skin types.

-Use an oil-free moisturizer
+Use an Oil-Free Moisturizer

 When you have fungal acne, the last thing you'll want to do is exacerbate it with what it loves most: oil.
 Especially if you're treating it with a strong topical (whether prescribed or not), you'll likely have bouts of dryness and irritation, and will want to reach for a moisturizer.
-Opt for one that's oil-free to keep fungal acne at bay.
+Opt for one that's oil-free to try to keep fungal acne at bay.

-Use a blemish serum
+Use a Blemish Serum

 If you're sporting an acneic skin type, less is more when it comes to your skincare routine.
-A two-in-one serum that targets active breakouts and works to fade acne spots over time can have some serious benefits for both treating the fungal acne and ensuring it doesn't leave its trace behind.
+A two-in-one serum that targets active breakouts and works to fade acne spots over time may have some serious benefits for both treating the fungal acne and ensuring it doesn't leave its trace behind.